KENILSHAHH/solo-precompile/README.md

 npm install @sei-js/evm
 ```

-Next, import the staking precompile's address and ABI:
+Next, import the solo precompile's address and ABI:

 ```typescript copy
 // Import Solo precompile address and ABI.
 Solo precompile functions newClaimMsg and newClaimSpecificMsg allows you to create the claim message assets